tjmike/log_aggregator/README.md

 The ID could be defined differently.
 For example rather than log file name it could be a url describing a unique host and file on that host.

-It would be possible to add more fields to the protocol as well to better identify unique hosts and log files.
+It would be possible to add more fields to the protocol as well to better identify logs.
+Examples include hosts, applications, instances etc. These fields could be incorporated into the name to support some form of routing.

 ### How would you design the system to allow aggregation from hundreds of thousands of agents?